HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 3. When there is not operational implementation experience (as above), a new profile can be included if it has been used in at least two Connectathons and three or more public health conditions / use cases require it
 4. The profile supports a nationwide solution based on proposed US regulations or multiple states’ laws, policies, rulemaking, or well-established practices.

 A variance process modeled after the [US Core Variance process](https://confluence.hl7.org/display/CGP/US+Core+Variance+Request+Process) will be instituted.
-The process will strive for the automated identification of non-USCore, non-US Public Health Profiles Library profiles and their processing with the Public Health Work Group and US Realm.
+The process will strive for the automated identification of non-USCore, non-US Public Health Profiles Library profiles and their processing with the Public Health Work Group.

 #### Related Responsibilities of the Public Health Working Group